bashforgo/advent-of-code/2016/09/task.md

 Apparently, the file actually uses _version two_ of the format.

 In version two, the only difference is that markers within decompressed data _are_ decompressed.
-This, the documentation explains, provides much more substantial compression capabilities, allowing many-gigabyte files to be stored in only a few kilobytes.
+This, the documentation explains, provides much more substantial compression capabilities, allowing many-gigabyte files to be stored in <span title="&quot;It's the bomb!&quot;, the documentation claims.">only a few kilobytes</span>.

 For example: